create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBody.md

 ### SFFloat [in, out] **disableLinearSpeed** 0 <small>[0,∞)</small>

-DisableLinearSpeed defines lower-limit tolerance value when body is considered at rest and not part of rigid body calculation, reducing numeric instabilitiess.
+*disableLinearSpeed* defines lower-limit tolerance value when body is considered at rest and not part of rigid body calculation, reducing numeric instabilitiess.

 #### Hint